 All students are provided with both breakfast and lunch during each school day.
-Breakfast and lunch will be available during designated periods, based on grade level.
+Please note, breakfast is served before school from 7:35 am-8:00 am daily.
+Lunch will be available during designated periods, based on grade level.
+Students participating in the After School Program will also be served supper.